Rivers4Life

 Year 2 - 2026

-We will also be continuing our schools workshops and running training sessions for teachers, leading guided river walks, and presenting an exciting bespoke community theatre performance about the River Ure at the Dales Countryside Museum on 27th and 28th June and during the Ripon Theatre Festival on 4th July.
+And don't miss "Tributaries", an exciting bespoke community theatre performance about the River Ure featuring poetry, prose and music, with performances at the Dales Countryside Museum on 27th and 28th June and at the Ripon Workhouse Museum for the Ripon Theatre Festival on 4th July.
+For further information see Events below.

 Year 3 - 2027